valory-xyz/mech/README.md

 ### For generic apps and scripts

-Use the [mech-client](https://github.com/valory-xyz/mech-client), that can be used either as a CLI or directly from a python script.
+Use the [mech-client](https://github.com/valory-xyz/mech-client), which can be used either as a CLI or directly from a Python script.

 ### For other autonomous services